 "Doctors at the Center for Disease Control in Atlanta, reject that theory, calling it preposterous beyond belief.
 They feel that the only reasonable explanation is a virus that has a mind altering effect on its victims.
 Though how such a virus could've been spread so quickly and across such a vast area, does remain a mystery."

 A sudden collision and loud crash jarred the woman out of her trance.
 She let out a curse and heard something heavy roll over the roof of the car.
-She knew in that instant that she hit something breathing.
 Taking control of the steering wheel she tried to maneuver the car to stay on the road and not run into the ditch on the side of the street.
 Planting both her feet on the break, the tires let out a longwinded screech before finally stopping.

 A heartbeat later, her fingers unclenched from the steering wheel and she checked the rear-view mirror.
 There was a human shape sprawled on the pavement with his limbs akimbo.

 "Holy shit, you just ran someone over."
-The man let out a disbelieving breath, before letting out a thrilled hoot.
-"Hey Marshal, maybe they'll give you a jail cell next to mine."
+The man breathed out in disbelief before letting out a thrilled hoot.
+"Hey marshal, maybe they'll give you a jail cell next to mine."

 A fist in his face was his reward.